Q-SAM2: Accurate Quantization for Segment Anything Model 2: Technical Appendices and Supplementary Material

 \section{Technical Appendices and Supplementary Material}

 This appendix provides more details to support the findings presented in the main paper.
-In Section~\ref{sec:calibration}, we analyze the bias-variance trade-off introduced by the regularization hyperparameter \(\lambda\), Section~\ref{sec:training_ablation} outlines our training configuration, Section~\ref{sec:loss_plot} presents training loss curves, Section~\ref{sec:sam2train} discusses the differences between our training procedure and the original SAM2 model~\cite{ravi2024sam2}, and Section~\ref{sec:training_ablation} presents additional training ablations for our setup.
-Finally, Section~\ref{sec:qres} includes qualitative segmentation results to illustrate the effectiveness of our approach.
+In Section~\ref{sec:calibration}, we analyze the bias-variance trade-off introduced by the regularization hyperparameter \(\lambda\) in the VRC, Section~\ref{sec:train_results} outlines our training configuration and other results.
+In particular Section~\ref{sec:training_loss_plots} presents training loss curves, and Section~\ref{sec:training_sam2_comparison} discusses the differences between our training procedure and the original SAM2 model~\cite{ravi2024sam2}.
+Section~\ref{sec:training_lsq} the LSQ+~\cite{bhalgat2020lsqimprovinglowbitquantization} QAT algorithm is compared with our Q-SAM2 in a per-tensor schema, and in Section~\ref{sec:training_ptq} we compare our performance with PTQ algorithm applied on SAM~\cite{kirillov2023segany}.
+We present insignts on the weight and activation distributions of SAM2 in Section~\ref{sec:distributions}.
+Finally, Section~\ref{sec:qres} includes qualitative segmentation results to illustrate the effectiveness of our approach in both static images and a video.